ephemeraHQ/gated-group/README.md

 ## Set up a bot as admin

-Set up the `KEY` environment variable with the bot key.
-Be sure this bot has admin privileges in the group.
+Set up the `KEY` environment variable with the bot private key.
+Be sure this bot has `admin` privileges in the group.

 ## Get the `groupId`